Deep Geologic Repository

 Why we chose the Bruce site

-- The Bruce site has excellent geology for isolating and containing the waste and will protect Lake Huron.
+- The Bruce site has excellent geology for isolating and containing the waste.

-- A DGR at the Bruce site has the support of the host and adjacent communities.
+- A DGR at the Bruce site had the support of the host and adjacent communities.

-- Much of the low- and intermediate-level waste is already safely stored at the WWMF, and can be easily transferred to the DGR.
+- Much of the low- and intermediate-level waste is already safely stored at the WWMF, and could have been easily transferred to the DGR.